BeeryLab/voletron/readme.txt

 ----Sooner----

-TODO: AB request: Separate output files by apparatus.
-Config file now has a 4th column "Data Set" with an ID for the run.

-TODO: AB request: Assume config file is in the folder with the raw data.
-Will have _Config.csv in name.

 TODO: Add log file, recording time interval and stdout

 TODO: AB request output a total contact time file with (easy version): vole ID, sum of time it spent in contact with any non-self vole, Test duration analyzed, contact time/test duration